 Electronic items often come with their own limited warranty coverage that can last a few months up to a year.
 But what if you damage your new gadget after the warranty has expired?

 If you purchased it with a credit card that offers extended warranty coverage, the card issuer my replace your item or reimburse you.
 In most cases, you have to submit some documents, but for big-ticket items, it's going to be worth it.
 Before you make a big purchase, it's worth checking which of your cards offer this service and using that one to pay for it.

-The American Express Blue Cash Everyday® card, for example, matches the length of your warranty for up to one additional year when you use your card for eligible purchases that come with an original U.S. manufacturer’s warranty of 5 years or less.
+The Blue Cash Everyday® Card from American Express, for example, matches the length of your warranty for up to one additional year when you use your card for eligible purchases that come with an original U.S. manufacturer's warranty of 5 years or less.
 Your coverage is limited to the actual amount charged on your card for the item, up to $10,000 per item and up to $50,000 per calendar-year.